-A visit to Abu Dhabi is an intriguing blend of culture and historical significance, not to mention architectural brilliance and world-class art and design.
+Abu Dhabi is a mind-blowing mix of intricate culture and historical significance, not to mention architectural brilliance and world-class design.

-One day you can be visiting elaborate palaces and mosques, eating in glitzy restaurants and shopping in ultra extravagant shopping malls; the next, you’re immersed in spectacular desert landscapes and centuries-old traditional culture.
+You can be visiting elaborate palaces and mosques, eating in glitzy restaurants, and shopping in ultra-extravagant malls one day; then heading into the desert to witness centuries-old traditions like falconry and camel racing the next.
 These contrasts are one of the most fascinating aspects of a visit to the UAE capital.

-Here are ten top things to do in Abu Dhabi.
+Here are ten of the best things to do in Abu Dhabi.

 If you intend to visit at night be sure to try and time it with the new moon (as the mosque’s unique lighting system actually changes with the moon’s phases).
 It’s worth noting that due to cultural sensitivities, visitors are required to cover up to enter.
 You can hire garments as needed at the entrance.